chanrce/D3-Challenge/README.md

 # D3-Challenge
 ## Project Summary

 * The goal of this project was to create scatter plot out of a Census dataset containing health and demographic information.
 The chosen variables for this project were healthcare and poverty.
+The data points were broken down by state.
+Below is a description of each variable:
-  * Healthcare: Percent that lack healthcare
+  * Healthcare: Percent who lack healthcare
-  * Poverty: Percent that are in poverty
+  * Poverty: Percent who are in poverty

 ## Technologies Used